Macroscopic properties of buyer-seller networks in online marketplaces: Discussion

 Our results point towards alternative strategies to attempt to reduce trading of illicit goods on dark web marketplaces.
 Historically, DWMs have been closed after long and expensive operations targeting the market admins in order to arrest them and shut down the servers~\cite{europol_report_1}.
 However, the high degree of concentration, the importance of preferential attachment, and the memory kernel in the buyer dynamics, all suggest that limited observations of the market dynamics could give a clear enough picture of who the key actors of these networks are.
 For instance, key sellers will most likely attract most of the observed purchases from the more active buyers, and stopping them would effectively stop a large part of the market trade.
 In this regard, our model could also be used to produce candidate synthetic DWM buyer-seller networks to quantitatively study and simulate the effects of targeting ``key players'' on marketplaces~\cite{ballesterWhoWhoNetworks2006}.

 Finally, a better understanding of buyer-seller network formation could have consequences for market design and regulation.
 For example, fat-tailed distributions show a high degree of concentration on both buyer and seller sides of the marketplaces: just a few agents (both on the buyers and seller sides) are responsible for a vast majority of the transaction volume.
 While buyer market power appeared in analyzes of labor monopsony and retailers~\cite{buyer_power_better_1,buyer_power_better_2}, our empirical finding of buyer concentration calls for a deeper understanding of buyer power in online marketplaces.
+Moreover, these observations can also inform theoretical economic models of online marketplaces, providing empirical backing to heterogeneity assumptions and suggesting specific values for parameters or shapes for distributions.
 Also, we find signs of both local (memory) and global (reputation) mechanisms in the structure and evolution of buyer-seller relationships.
 Thus, the inclusion of memory and reputation in previously developed models can improve our understanding of the pricing of network effects~\cite{market_power_better_2}, inter-platform competition~\cite{competition_2} and long-run sustainability of the platforms~\cite{sustainability_better_1}.